 Heatsink on the step-down (XL4005) module.

 Before this step-down module replacement from LM2596 to XL4005.
-I ran the MiSTer MemTest for with an open CD top lid/cover.
-And it seemed stable first at 122 MHz (after about 2.5 hours).
-I then closed the lid and it first ran at 122 then down to 120, and finally ended up at low 110MHz.
+I ran the MiSTer MemTest with the top CD lid open.
+It first seemed stable at 122 MHz (after about 2.5 hours).
+I then closed the lid, and it first ran at 122, then dropped to 120, and finally ended up in the low 110 MHz range.

+”fastest any core needs is 126Mhz, if the speed never drops below this it does not matter.
 The only core that even requires 126Mhz is the Archie core (Acorn).” – Nat

 6 aluminium heatsinks (7 mm x 7 mm x 6 mm).